souramoo/NetworkGhost/README.md

 ```
 svc wifi disable
 ```
 Which kills wpa_supplicant, allowing us to swap out the mac address and turn wifi back on (which restarts wpa_supplicant, forcing it to re-read the mac address into memory).

+But some devices bring down the network interface when the wifi is turned off, not letting us change the mac address.
+And when it's brought back up, wpa_supplicant is started up and the mac address is locked in again!
+What a travesty!

+But it's okay, I've come up with a workaround.
+This app will now install the workaround into /system and this new method should be more portable across devices.

 I have kept the commands running in a root shell to a minimum, since the wifi start/stop can be achieved in java.

-## Extension: HTC one
-For my HTC one, the above method does not work because on wifi restart, the device is brought down and up before wpa_supplicant is called. /dev is mounted as tmpfs so to save flash read-write cycles, I made a script that replaces wpa_supplicant.
-Move /system/bin/wpa_supplicant to /system/bin/wpa_supplicant_real and adb push scripts/wpa_supplicant /system/bin/wpa_supplicant - the git version of the app will now push the mac address to /dev/mac and it will be set just before calling wpa_supplicant for realz.